 This credential authorizes the provision of services to individuals in grades TK through 12 as well as adults, who have extensive support needs.
-The student teaching experience focuses on research based/data based and age-appropriate programming and instruction, individualized positive behavior support, school and community inclusion, social communication, augmentative/alternative communication and assistive technology, transition, and collaboration.
+The Clinical Practice focuses on research based/data based and age-appropriate programming and instruction, individualized positive behavior support, school and community inclusion, social communication, augmentative/alternative communication and assistive technology, transition, and collaboration.